-- Recessed areaways and window wells are proposed at locations around the Castle perimeter. - Recessed areaways expose up to 4 feet of the Castle's foundations. - Castle's foundation wall consists of rubble stone with unknown exact depths. - Within the areaways, rubble stone will be left intact, with applied waterproofing and a tinted stucco coat on the exterior. - Other materials include neutral gray pavers and a tinted stucco on the new outboard areaway walls.
+- Recessed areaways and window wells are proposed at locations around the Castle perimeter. - Recessed areaways expose up to 4 feet of the Castle's foundations. - Castle's foundation wall consist of rubble stone with unknown exact depths. - Within the areaways, rubble stone will be left intact, with applied waterproofing and a redtinted parge coat on the exterior. - Other materials include neutral gray pavers and ultra-high performance concrete on the new areaway walls.